kurtosis-tech/kardinal-playground/README.md

    ```
    ./scripts/startup.sh
    ```
-   This will set up Docker, Minikube, Istio, Kiali, Kardinal Manager and Kardinal CLI for you.
+   This will set up Docker, Minikube, Istio, Kardinal Manager and Kardinal CLI for you.
 It will also deploy the initial version of the voting app.

    This can take around 3 minutes 🕰️.
 Familiarize yourself with the repository while this happens.